FlorianBorn71/Desperabis/README.md

 ### Dosbox Settings

 DOSBox comes with various options to tweak the performance.
-It turns out that the default options are not too well suited and cause the game to run in very low framerate and with stuttering sound.
+It turns out that the default options are not too well suited and cause the game to run at very low framerate and with stuttering sound.
 It's not only necessary to increase the number of CPU cycles, but also to set the core to 'dynamic'.
 The following settings work well for me:

 ```ddl
 core=dynamic